 In addition to this, serum levels change at least 8 times throughout the day and may peak due to various substances (like caffeine) or changes to stress.

-For this reason serum levels are not often considered the "best" test, but they are certainly and easy and the first place you should start.
+For this reason, serum levels are not often considered the "best" test, but they are certainly an easy test and the first place you should start.

 But what is the best test?

 In order to get a full evaluation of your cortisol levels, it may be necessary to evaluate the "rhythm" of your cortisol throughout the day.

 By checking your cortisol several times per day you can accurately see how your body is responding to various situations.